idbrii/vim-searchsavvy/README.md

 * Search through all open buffers or all files in the arglist and see the results in your quickfix -- just like :grep.

+StoreAndStartSearch() function
+* Save complex searches to your vimrc as commands that populate your history.

 Extend/improve mappings to do what you expect
 =============================================
 ### Searching